 Here is a look at the estimated drug detection time for marijuana sorted by various drug testing methods:

 • Urine drug tests can detect marijuana in a person for three days after one-time use.
-Moderate use (4 to 5 times a week) can be detected 5 days after the last use.
-Daily users can expect marijuana to be detected in their urine for 10 days after the last use, and chronic users (who have been using marijuana for a long time) can expect the substance to be detected in their urine for 30 days.
+Moderate use (4 to 5 times a week) can detected for 5 days after last use.
+Daily users can expect marijuana to be detected in their urine for 10 days after last use and chronic users (who have been using marijuana for a long time) can expect the substance to be detected in their urine for 30 days.